gaycoderprincess/AssettoCorsaMWPhysics/README.md

 - Full 1:1 port of Most Wanted's engine, gearbox, suspension and tire physics as well as the aerodynamics such as drag and air stabilization
 - The mod is based on actual code rather than tweaks of random values, ensuring the handling is as accurate as possible
-- Nitrous has been added, bound to the ALT key on the keyboard and B on an Xbox controller
+- Nitrous has been added, bound to the ALT key on the keyboard and B on an Xbox controller, the NOS gauge replaces the fuel gauge.

 ## Useful info